Heart Valve Diseases

 NHLBI-funded scientists have developed new ways to make transcatheter aortic valve replacement (TAVR) surgery safer for high-risk patients.
 New TAVR techniques called BASILICA and LAMPOON will allow more patients with heart valve disease to be candidates for heart valve replacement without needing open-heart surgery.

-The NHLBI leads and supports many clinical trials on heart valve diseases.
-See if you or someone you love is eligible to join a clinical trial.
+The NHLBI leads and supports many clinical trials and studies on heart valve diseases.
+See if you or someone you love is eligible to join.

 How can untreated heart valve diseases affect your health?